Fredensborg Castle is one of the Royal Family’s favourite residences

 Their main source of income is the appanage (royal provisions) granted by Folketinget (the Danish Parliament) every year as part of the state budget.

-A royal steward or slotsforvalter is employed by the Agency for Palaces and Cultural Properties (Styrelsen for Slotte og Kulturejendomme) and their job is to act as go-betweens for matters concerning the Danish castles put at the disposal of H M. Queen Margrethe II.
+A royal steward or slotsforvalter is employed by the Agency for Palaces and Cultural Properties (Styrelsen for Slotte og Kulturejendomme) and their job is to act as go-betweens for matters concerning the Danish castles put at the disposal of H M. King Frederik and H.M Queen Margrethe.

-The position is important as the royal steward can address the Queen directly, concerning any renovation and maintenance matters regarding the castles she uses, avoiding paperwork and bureaucracy.
+The position is important as the royal steward can address the King directly concerning any renovation and maintenance matters regarding the castles used avoiding paperwork and bureaucracy.

 “It’s much quicker that way,” a royal steward explains.